sujay-143-143/Ai-Assistant/README.md

 - Extensibility: The codebase is designed to be modular and easily extensible, allowing developers to add new features and functionalities.

 ## Setup
--Install all the required library.
+- Install all the required library.

--Install the chrome according to your chrome version.
+- Install the chrome according to your chrome version.

 ## Warning ⚠️
--Wrong wire connection can leads to short-circuit and may damage your whole system.
+- Wrong wire connection can leads to short-circuit and may damage your whole system.